psenough/livecode.demozoo.org/README.md

 The json schema is available here : [./meta/event.schema.json](./meta/event.schema.json) , but you can also take any other file in [./data](./data) as a base example.

-A more readable version of the schema is avaialble here [./doc/schema.html](./doc/schema.html)
+A more readable version of the schema is available here [./doc/schema.html](./doc/schema.html)

 ---